Communication Library for Python implementing the most common communication patterns for CyberPhysical Systems.

 Project description

-Commlib is an internal DSL for communication and messaging in Cyber-Physical Systems.
-Can be used for rapid development of the communication layer on-device, at the Edge and on the Cloud.
+Commlib is a Domain-specific Language for communication and messaging in Cyber-Physical Systems.
+Can be used for rapid development of the communication layer on-device, at the Edge and on the Cloud, or using a mixed multi-level multi-broker schema.

 The goal of this project is to implement a simple Protocol-agnostic API (AMQP, Kafka, Redis, MQTT, etc) for common communication patterns in the context of Cyber-Physical Systems, using message broker technologies.
 Such patterns include PubSub, RPC and Preemptive Services (aka Actions), among others.